Siege of Humaitá: Army reorganisation

+Weapons and provisions

 The materiel deficiency was also remedied.
 The marquess convinced the imperial court in Rio de Janeiro to buy five thousand modern breech-loading Roberts and two thousand Spencer repeating rifles from the United States.
 In order to teach the soldiers how to use the new breech-loading guns, Caxias ordered the 1st Army Corps to select 25 men who would be taught how to use them and then spread the knowledge to the rest of the troops.
 An intense movement of provisions took place, with horses and mules being bought to be used in combat and in the transport of goods; the animals began to be fed alfalfa and corn, proper food that prevented them from falling ill.

+Results

 Caxias took fourteen months to implement these measures.
 The results of his efforts were notable.
 The traveller Sir Richard Burton visited a Brazilian camp near Humaitá in August 1868 and was impressed by its hygienic cleanliness and how well the soldiers were sheltered, clothed and fed.
 "Before he took charge, the Brazilian army was in the worst possible condition; now it can compare favourably as regards the appliances of civilization with the most civilized".